-Not long after obtaining his degree, Zunic obtained a position at University of Manitoba’s Planning Research Centre working there until 1952; that year he also registered with the Manitoba Association of Architects.
+Not long after graduation, Zunic obtained a position at the University of Manitoba’s Planning Research Centre, where he worked until 1952.
+In the same year, he registered with the Manitoba Association of Architects.
 Shortly thereafter the young architect established an independent practice with offices on the second floor of the Canadian Bank of Commerce building at the corner of Rue Marion and Avenue Taché (119 Rue Marion, originally a branch of the Bank of Hamilton, 1910) in Winnipeg’s St. Boniface neighbourhood, then a separate city.
 A large number of Zunic’s projects would be built in this area.
-In 1958 Zunic would serve as a director of the St. Boniface fiftieth anniversary jubilee.
+In 1958, Zunic served as a director of the St. Boniface fiftieth anniversary jubilee.

-From this period onward Zunic worked as both an architect, developer and builder.
-As a designer, Zunic often practised a tempered form of modernism which remained open to local conditions and alternative functions.
+From this period onward, Zunic worked as an architect, developer and builder.
+As a designer, Zunic often practised a tempered form of modernism that remained open to local conditions and alternative functions.
 Perhaps his largest project, a 1956 subdivision of 156 homes in Niakwa Park, reveals this bent.
 Here, Zunic and his partners deliberately sought to build around and save many existing trees, even building sidewalks around them.
 At the same time, the architect also attempted at Niakwa Park to engender a certain diversity in design, stating: “it was our plan that we wouldn't set up the houses like soldiers.”
 (Taylor, “Zunic,” 1990) Beyond homes, Zunic’s company here also developed streets, schools, and libraries.

 Such a diversity of types is also evident in Zunic’s other work.
-These included more than thirty-five schools throughout the province and a large number of churches.
+These included more than 35 schools throughout the province and a large number of churches.
 Amongst these is the angular St. Alphonsus Catholic Church (341 Munroe Avenue, Winnipeg, 1958), built with Zunic’s partner from this time forward, Victor Sobkowich.
-Another notable church by Zunic is that of Holy Family Ukrainian Catholic Church (1001 Grant Avenue, Winnipeg, 1963), the result of a partnership between Zunic, Sobkowich and Radoslav Zuk.
-Here Zunic combined an expressive modernist design with traditional symbolism, the three towers representative of the Holy family and the seven rounded arches personifying the seven tribes of Israel.
+Another notable church by Zunic is Holy Family Ukrainian Catholic Church (1001 Grant Avenue, Winnipeg, 1963), the result of a partnership between Zunic, Sobkowich and Radoslav Zuk.
+Here Zunic combined an expressive modernist design with traditional symbolism; the three towers representative of the Holy family and the seven rounded arches personifying the seven tribes of Israel.
 Amongst other projects, Zunic also designed the simple masonry Happyland Park Swimming Pool (520 Marion Avenue, Winnipeg, 1962) and the St. James Civic Centre (2055 Ness Avenue, Winnipeg, 1966).
-Later projects include the ten-storey Foyer Vincent retirement residence (200 Rue Horace, Winnipeg, 1970), the addition of a new wing with gymnasium, library, science labs, open area classrooms and a multi-purpose room to L'Ecole du Precieux-Sang (209 Kenny Street, Winnipeg, 1972) and a 1972 retirement residence in Gretna, Manitoba.
+Later projects included the 10-storey Foyer Vincent retirement residence (200 Rue Horace, Winnipeg, 1970), the addition of a new wing with gymnasium, library, science labs, open area classrooms and a multi-purpose room to L'Ecole du Precieux-Sang (209 Kenny Street, Winnipeg, 1972) and a 1972 retirement residence in Gretna, Manitoba.